stepanblyschak/SONiC/doc/pmon/watchdog-daemon.md

 - actual HW timeout is defined in sec. and it's a same as user defined timeout; maximum timeout is 255 sec
 - get time-left is supported

+### Watchdog Plugin implementation ###

 Common logic will be implemented in WatchdogImplBase class.
 WatchdogType1, WatchdogType2 inherit from WatchdogImplBase.

-WatchdogType1 overwrites arm() and get_remaining_time() methods
+Because of Watchdog Type 1 does not support "get time-left" operation it should overwrite arm(), get_remaining_time() methods

-Based on which type is availbale in the system Watchdog class will delegate API calls to implementation classes WatchdogType1, WatchdogType2
+Based on which type is availbale in the system Chassis class inits WatchdogType1 or WatchdogType2 object

-### WatchdogImpl ###
 #### arm(timeout) ####
 ```
 if watchdog is currently armed: